l00ptr/ansible-collection-postgres/README.md

 See the [contributor guideline](CONTRIBUTING.md).

 ## Roadmap
-- Add tests and CI testing
+- Imrpove tests
 - Add support for more operating systems
 - Add role to configure and manage PITR backup
+- Add role to configure and manage replication
+- Add role to configure and manage pg_back

 ## More information